Home Vancouver Events Calendar Vancouver Pride Festival in 2025

 Pride at the Pier Drag Queen Participants

-At the Sunset Beach Pride Festival there is the Pride Market.
-It usually features over a hundred different vendors and exhibitors.
-There is also live music, drag performances, DJ music, a beer garden and lots of people still in costume after participating in the Vancouver Pride Parade.
+In years when VanPrideFest happened at Concord Pacific Place there was a Pride Market.
+It featured over 100 different vendors and exhibitors.
+There was also live music, drag performances, DJ music, a beer garden and lots of people still in costume after participating in the Vancouver Pride Parade.

 Sunset Beach at Pride Festival